maxxiimo/the-front-end-manifesto/foundation-styles.md

 Probably the two most well-known dynamic stylesheet preprocessors in use today are [Sass][] and [Less][].
 [Sass][] is the sister of [Haml][], and my preprocessor of choice as well as the default preprocessor in Rails 3.X.
 Besides being awesome, as a Rails front end developer you are going to predominantly see Sass used in projects you work on, so if you haven't dived in already, [you should][].

+The following two articles will give you a great overview on Sass in rails:

+- [An Introduction to Sass in Rails 1][Sass in Rails 1]
+- [An Introduction to Sass in Rails 2][Sass in Rails 2]

 When using sass you have a choice in syntax; .sass or .scss.
 I prefer .sass.
 Most front end developers will probably go with the .scss syntax because it looks familiar (similar to CSS), and because that is what ships out-of-the-box in Rails, however, .sass is cleaner/terser (IMHO).
 To help you decide on the best syntax for you read this:

 - [Sass vs. SCSS: Which Syntax is Better?][Sass vs. SCSS]